Note: This is not financial advice. Hubble Protocol does not endorse any tokens or platforms mentioned in this article.

 Hubble Protects Users Seeking Leverage by Design

-We've seen how CeFi and DeFi lending protocols can leave users unable to withdraw funds for reasons outside their control.
+The community has seen how CeFi and DeFi lending protocols can leave users unable to withdraw funds for reasons outside their control.
 It's time to reiterate that Hubble has been designed to ensure this cannot happen.

 At one point in Hubble's earliest days, a condition called Recovery Mode would ensure the System LTV was always below 66.6%.
 The way it worked (never triggered, though) would have adjusted users' positions to rebalance the books, so there was always at least 150% worth of collateral backing all USDH loans.